 Start With A List

 The very first thing you should do before anything else is to make a list and keep a folder to help you stay organized.
-Include everything you’ll need to arrange on the list, including finding an event venue, figuring out how everyone will be invited, entertainment, food, dress code—everything!
+Include everything you’ll need to arrange on the list, including finding an Event Venue, figuring out how & when everyone will be invited, Live Performers, Live Band or DJ, food, dress code, Transportation, Event Decor, Event insurance, Bartending Services, Event Agenda, PA System, Lighting, Photos, Budget Considerations, everything!
 Make notes of venues and caterers you like, write down numbers, and keep receipts all in the same folder.

 Make Sure The Schedule Works